SahajKaran/SahajKaran/README.md

 # Hi there, I'm Sahaj Karan👋

 ## About
 I am an energetic and ambitious third-year undergraduate student majoring in Data Science at SFU.
-I am passionate about anything that has to do with the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
-I also love to code.
-I currently have a working understadning of R, C++, C, Python and
+I am passionate about anything that has to do with the With Andorid Development or Game Development I am also interested in the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
+I also just love to code.
+I currently have a working understadning of Java, R, C++, C, Python.
+I am continuting to improve as a person and a coder.
+Feel free to reach out anytime :).

 ## What's Going On
-- I'm currently looking for a CO-OP role in data analytics, andorid developer, software developer, data engineering, data science or business analytics.
 - I'm currently learning X86-64 Assembly language.
 - 2022 Goals:
   - Find relevant work experience
-  - Get started with machine learning projects
+  - Get started with Android Development projects
   - Upload more on Linkedin and Github

 ## Connect with me: